qeesung/gitaly/doc/reading_git_source.md

 ### Main function

-If you're used to reading Ruby or Go, the `builtin/*.c` files can be a little disorienting.
+If you're used to reading Ruby or Go, the `builtin/*.c` files could be a little disorienting.
 This is because the function call graph is ordered with leaf functions at the top, and the main entrypoint will be at the bottom.
 This allows the Git source code to have fewer (or no) forward